prandell/randell-comics-graphql/notes.md

 - We can easily integrate Google Authentication to enable us to make CRUD operations on Firebase
 - `firebase` library has a lot of sub-libaries. `initiliazeApp` from `firebase/app` creates an app instance for you based on a configuration.
 It helps link this instance to the one we created in the firebase console.
 - the Firebase console can be used to create authentication, database instances and more.

+## Context

+- Due to single direction data flow, passing data from one component to another without "Prop Drilling" is achieved through context - a central/external place we store important state attributes.
+- `createContext` and `Provider` from React allows us to use a component to wrap the parts of our component tree that need to be able to access a particular piece of context